everlifeai/elife/README.md

 * **How do I purchase an NFT asset**?

   Everlife is one of the first projects to support NFT’s.
 You can try it out yourself.
-[Read more here](https://medium.com/everlife-ai/everlife-avatars-and-nft-art-224728a69c06).
+[Watch this short video to know more](https://fb.watch/5tSQtbVuFI/).